 From when to say “please” and “thank you” to how to drive a car, we learn a lot from our parents.
 Oftentimes, that includes picking up on their money habits as well.
 And while some of that financial wisdom consists of worthwhile advice that we’ll turn around and pass along to our own kids, other habits are better off forgotten.

-TheDigitalWay / Pixabay Secure Your Personal Data Think about the many places your personal data lives – the documents that contain it, the businesses collecting it, the devices storing and sharing it, the websites and apps using it.
+Think about the many places your personal data lives — the documents that contain it, the businesses collecting it, the devices storing and sharing it, the websites and apps using it.
 Fraudsters work by targeting those sources of data to ultimately profit from it.
-Despite the
+Despite the how and why, security incidents like data breaches, phishing

 After more than 25 years as a financial adviser, I’ve learned there are roughly five places your retirement money can take you – and only one of them is where you want it to be!
 When we talk about “financial planning,” most people think of it as growing their money while they’re working and then